S Corp vs. C Corp: Everything You Need to Know

 - Paying annual fees

 Taxation is commonly considered the most important distinction for small business owners when evaluating S corporations vs. C corporations.
 C corps are individually taxable entities.
 C corps file a corporate tax return (Form 1120) and pay taxes at the corporate level.
 C corps additionally face the potential for double taxation if company earnings are distributed to company owners as dividends, which are considered personal earnings.
 Taxes on company earnings are paid first at the company level and again on the individual level regarding dividends.

 S corps are pass-through tax entities.
 S corps file an informational federal tax return (Form 1120S), but no income tax is paid on the company level.
 Any tax due is paid on the individual income tax level by the business owners.
 S corporations and C corporations are both forms of businesses, and private earnings tax is due both on any wage drawn from the company and from any dividends acquired from the company.
 C corporations don't have any restrictions on ownership, but S corporations do.
 S corps are restricted to no more than 100 shareholders, and shareholders should be U.S. residents/citizens.

 S corporations can't be owned by the following:

 - Many trusts

-S corporations can have just one class of inventory (disregarding voting rights), whereas C corporations can have a number of courses.
-Because of this fact, C corporations present a little more flexibility when beginning an enterprise for those who plan to develop, increase possession, or promote your company.
+S corporations can have just one class of stocks (disregarding voting rights), whereas C corporations can have a number of classes.
+Because of this fact, C corporations offer a little more flexibility when starting a business for those who plan to develop, increase possession, or promote their company.